 I am only beginning to scratch the surface of how he fills us.
 And there are layers.
 God is not easy.
-He asks to be sought “with all our heart” (Jeremiah 29:12), implying that a paltry effort will not strike the water beneath the surface.
+He asks to be sought “with all our heart” (Jeremiah 29:12); a paltry effort will not strike the water beneath the surface.
 Cultivating a relationship with the Unseen takes work.
-I sometimes wish it didn’t; I sometimes wish I could hear, see, and experience God as easily as he does my friends.
+I sometimes wish it didn’t; I sometimes wish I could hear, see, and experience God as easily as I do my friends.

 But the layers are how we are sanctified.
 The layers are how he strips away the lazy in us, brings us closer, and sustains us on the journey.

-And once the scales are taken off our eyes, something amazing happens.
+And once the scales fall from our eyes, something amazing happens.
 We start to see how God has been wooing us all along.

 A towering thunderhead drifted overhead last night, a mammoth blossom of gold and pink and deep orange passing over the South Fork Valley.
 I love thunderstorms.
 This one seemed like God’s gift.
 Who’s to say it wasn’t?
 Look at the sheer amount of beauty in the world.
 Just how much has he been revealing himself all along?
 How many other ways is he doing it?